A. General Part

 The customer shall configure its own infrastructure in keeping with the current state of technology so that it is neither the target nor the origin of disruptions that are likely to affect the Internet service provided by StepStone or the general smooth and flawless network operation.

-StepStone reserves the right not to fulfil orders placed by the customer, or to remove job adverts already published on the Internet, if the published content is in breach of statutory requirements or official prohibitions, violates the rights of third parties, offends the principles of common decency or is in breach of StepStone’s terms and conditions.
+StepStone reserves the right not to fulfill orders placed by the customer, or to remove job adverts already published on the Internet, if the published content is in breach of statutory requirements or official prohibitions, violates the rights of third parties, offends the principles of common decency or is in breach of StepStone’s terms and conditions.
 The same will apply if links to service elements are set on the customer instructions which lead directly or indirectly to sites with unlawful content.
 This is without prejudice to the customer’s payment obligation.
 StepStone is required to remove such unlawful content only as stipulated by statutory provisions and at the customer’s request.
 StepStone reserves the right to (re-)publish a job advert, once the cause forcing StepStone to invoke its power of refusal has been rectified by the customer.
 If a claim is made against StepStone on the grounds of unlawful content or any other breaches of the law for which the customer is responsible, the customer will indemnify StepStone at the first time of asking.
 The indemnification will also include the necessary legal costs.

 StepStone In particular, the power of refusal shall also exist if the following requirements are not met by the customer: